spearwolf/doorkeeper/README.md

 # doorkeeper

-A simple and unobtrusive token management µ-service.
+> A simple and unobtrusive token management µ-service

+This is a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web service, written in javascript and built on top of [Node.js](https://nodejs.org/)

+As token database backend an internal _in-memory store_ (development) can be used or alternatively a [redis](https://redis.io/) store (production).

 The _doorkeeper_ service uses strictly tokens in [JSON Web Token](https://jwt.io/) format.

-This is a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web service, written in javascript and built on top of [Node.js](https://nodejs.org/)

-As token database backend an internal _in memory store_ (development) can be used or alternatively a [redis](https://redis.io/) store (production).

-This micro service is intended as a starting point for the development of distributed web apps/services that need token-based verification. the architecture is designed in such a way that further required code logic can be easily inserted in many places.
+This µ-service is intended as a starting point for the development of distributed web apps/services that need token-based verification.
+The architecture is designed in such a way that further required business logic can be easily inserted and extend the existing code base.

-Another design decision in the architecture of the service is the _principle of minimalism_. as little as possible is written into the database and if e.g. a token expires, it is also deleted from the database. this also applies to the logging (there are really only a few meaningful outputs in the production log) and no detailed error messages are sent to the client (this also benefits the security in the end).
+Another design decision in the architecture of the service is the _principle of minimalism_. as little as possible is written into the database and if e.g. a token expires, it is also deleted from the database. this also applies to the logging (there are really only a few meaningful outputs in the production log) and no detailed error messages are sent to the client (this also benefits the security in the end)

+so, let us build the next big thing and have fun 🚀

 ## Table of Contents